gaow/pfar/vignettes/pfar_model.md

 $$ D^{'}_{nj} : = \frac{D_{nj}}{s_{j}} $$

-If we consider finding the factors on a gene by gene basis, we do not need to worry about $s_j$.
+If we consider finding the factors on a feature-by-feature basis, we do not need to worry about $s_j$.

 \begin{align*}
 L_{nk} =